sharp0900/S4T2TM2/Design_Document.md

 	1. User selects "Add Deadline" button
 	2. A dropdown list of tasks on the database is displayed.
 User selects one of those, or enters a new one into a text field.
 	3. User types into another textfield the date they'd like to set as the deadline for the task.
-	4. After hitting submit the given deadline is displayed in the database with the given task name.
+	4. After hitting submit the given deadline is displayed in the database with the given task name and the user is notified that the change was successful.
 - **Flow of Events for Alternate Scenario**
 	1. Program displays an error if the user tries to enter a deadline that is already passed.
 	2. Selecting a task that already has a deadline will override the previous deadline with the new one.